FAM71D: Protein

 The primary protein encoded by FAM71D in humans is 422 amino acids long with a molecular weight of 47076 Da.
 The protein is part of a functionally uncharacterized family of proteins (pfam 12480) with a domain of unknown function DUF3699.

 Structure

 Several tools are available to predict the secondary structure of a protein.
 One tool that combines the results of few of them is PELE on SDSC Biology WorkBench.
 According to this tool, the protein's secondary structure is mostly alpha helices, beta stands and coiled-coiled domains.

-Post Translational Modifications
+Post translational modifications

 Like any other protein, this protein undergoes post-translational modifications.
 FAM71D is predicted to contain 2 nuclear export signals, and lacks both a signal peptide and transmembrane domains.

 Interactions

 FAM71D interacts with PGK2, TUBA3C, and HSPB1.
 FAM71D is also predicted to interact with the following proteins using STRING: